 Color discrimination involves treating somebody (applicant or employee) ominously due to his/her skin color complexion.
 The law prohibits color discrimination, with regard to any part of work, including hiring, firing, promotion, job profile, layoff, fringe benefits and any other terms & conditions of employment.
-If you are dealing with discrimination due to skin color, then our attorneys at Steve Franko Law Firm can help you.
+If you are dealing with discrimination due to skin color, then our attorneys at Steve Franko can help you.
 Discuss your case with us & get the best solution for getting a deserving position and salary in an organization.

 There is numerous law government has made for prohibiting the color discrimination.
 The various law made by government are:

 - Americans with Disabilities Act (ADA).